Unathi's personal website

 fi

-# Function to extract project name from virtualenv path
+# Helper function to extract project name from virtualenv path

 get_project_name() {